YnotZer0/pico_c/README.md

 One thing I do not have is the ability to use the UI menu to pick the game from the /800 folder, it picks the 2nd file and loads it auto-magically, which just happens to be Alien Ambush.rom

+To remake, copy files from repo and then run: cd build cmake -DPICO_BOARD=vgaboard .. make -j4

+the output pico800.uf2 can now be copied to the Pico.

+Upon starting on the PicoZX, press the [Menu] button and the debug output will be shown: new filepath is
+800/AlienAmbush.rom
+sound buffer allocated
+sound initialized
+Allocating RAM
+Initialising ...
+FileSize...
+800/AlienAmbush.rom
+FileOpen...
+800/AlienAmbush.rom
+8k
+antic
+gtia
+pia
+pokey
+6502 reset
+init done

+I could solder a small screen to the PicoZX and set up the config to see if the menu is output onto that screen rather than the VGA.